-Everything You Need to Know About the Royal Palace of Madrid Entrances
+Everything you need to know about the Royal Palace of Madrid entrances

 The Royal Palace of Madrid is one of the most visited attractions in the city.
 If this is your first visit to the palace, you might find this guide on the Royal Palace of Madrid entrances helpful.
 Keep reading to find out more about how to enter this iconic attraction.